I Was Embarrassed, But Now I Am Strong

 Read This Survivor Story

-Dawn is a survivor of child sexual abuse.
+Priscilla is a survivor of child sexual abuse who attended the Saprea Retreat.
 This is her story.

 Read This Survivor Story